kevin-lann/intro-to-cloud-on-aws/serverless-app/serverless-app-instructions.md

 ## 1. Create the API

-1. Create a REST API in the API Gateway Console named `ProductOrdersAPI`
+1. Create a REST API in the API Gateway Console named ` `
 2. Create a new resource `/orders` and enable CORS
 3. Create a `POST` method for `/orders` integrated with the `SubmitOrderFunction`
 4. Enable a Lambda proxy integration